IMF upgrades Nigeria’s 2026 growth outlook to 4.4%

 To sustain growth, the IMF urged Nigerian authorities to focus on “rebuilding fiscal buffers” and pressing ahead with “structural reforms without delay.”

-The Fund stressed that “central bank independence remains critical for macroeconomic stability,” especially amid heightened global volatility.
-It also cautioned that any “discretionary fiscal support should be well-targeted and include clear sunset provisions” to ensure such measures remain temporary.
+The Fund stressed that “central bank independence remains critical for macroeconomic stability,” especially in an environment of heightened global volatility.
+It also cautioned that any “discretionary fiscal support should be well targeted and include clear sunset provisions” to ensure such measures remain temporary.

 The IMF concluded that Nigeria’s ability to meet its 2026 growth target will depend on the “consistent implementation of reforms” and the country’s capacity to withstand domestic and external shocks as the global economy continues to adjust.